velezj/family-rpg-1/march-2021/scenes/sewers-1.md

 "Yes, and? ..."

 "Oh ... excuse me.
-My name is Ivan Helman.
+My name is Ivan Hellman.
 I came from [Cairston](../places/cairston.md) ...
 Well ...
 I was sent from [Cairston](../places/cairston.md) with a request for the [Adventurers Guild](../places/adventurers-guild.md).
 But when I got there, the guild was closed.
 I didn't know what to do, so I stood around in front of the closed door .... a kind mam told me that the guild was closed but said there was another guild ... the [Other Guild](../places/other-guild.md) ... that may be able to help me.
 He pointed me here ...."
 He looks around at the people training and then back to [Garth](../characters/garth-ven.md).

 [Garth](../characters/garth-ven.md) turns towards [Gustavo](../characters/gustavo.md), "Keep practicing what we just talked about.
 Try to stabilize and strengthen your focus during the second half of the incantation..."
 He then walks up the Ivan.
 "Let's hear what you've got lad"